Gordon Stollery was a character of legend in Canada.

 Stollery bequeathed the course to his 7 daughters, but it was never quite finished, and the daughters haven’t quite worked out what to do with it yet…

-The makeshift clubhouse is fine for a few people, and that’s all they have because this is a very private course with few members.
+The makeshift clubhouse is fine for a few people, and that’s all they have to cater for, because this is a very private course with few members.
 Stollery had plans including a 3rd nine holes, but everything went on hold when he passed.

 Goodwood Golf Course as it is known opened in 2007, and was designed by Martin Ebert.